Classiq/classiq-library/README.md

 1. `def main` : We define the logic of our quantum program.
 We'll expand on this point soon below.
 2. `create_model` : We convert the logic we defined into a Model.
 3. `synthesize` : We synthesize the Model into a Quantum Program.
 From a logical definition of quantum operations, into a series of quantum gates.
 4. `execute` : Executing the quantum program.
-Can be executed on a physical quantum computer, or on simulations.
+Can be executed on a physical quantum computer, or simulations.

 ## 1) Defining the Logic of Quantum Programs